My Biggest Writing Struggle (What’s Yours?)

 I have to discipline myself to hold back.
 I have friends read my work and give me feedback.
 I do this before sharing it with the world.
 This is how I know I’m being held accountable to creating art, not just making noise.

 So there’s my struggle: holding back when I’d rather jump the gun.
 It’s not easy, and I don’t manage it well.
-But sharing it with you — albeit, impersonally — already helps.
+But sharing it here with you already helps.

 Why was that so painful (and so freeing)?